No-Cost Coronary Artery Calcium Score Test

-- The calcium score test is used to determine your future risk of heart attack
+- This test is used to determine your future risk of heart attack.

-We recommend this test for men age 45 or older and women age 55 or older, with no history of coronary artery disease, and with one or more risk factors for heart disease, including:
+Men and women age 45 or older, with no history of coronary artery disease, and with one or more risk factors for heart disease, including:

 - High blood cholesterol